One-Click Integrations for the Whole Stack: Microsoft, Google, HubSpot, Salesforce, Reddit, and More

 Register an OAuth app inside Salesforce.
 Paste an API token for HubSpot.
 Submit Microsoft Graph scopes to InfoSec for review.
 Reconnect Google Workspace because a token expired.
 A two-minute workflow sitting behind two hours of configuration.

 In the last week, we added one-click integrations for dozens of providers.
-The full Microsoft Suite -- Outlook, Teams, OneDrive, SharePoint, Excel, Planner, To Do.
-The full Google Suite -- Gmail, Drive, Calendar, Sheets, Docs, Slides, Tasks, Meet, Analytics, Forms.
-HubSpot, Salesforce, Reddit, Typeform, Attio, Airtable, Box, Dropbox, Basecamp, Calendly, GitHub, Linear, QuickBooks, Shopify, Stripe integrations, and more.
+The full Microsoft Suite, including Outlook, Teams, OneDrive, SharePoint, Excel, Planner, and To Do.
+The full Google Suite, including Gmail, Drive, Calendar, Sheets, Docs, Slides, Tasks, Meet, Analytics, and Forms.
+HubSpot, Salesforce, Reddit, Typeform, Attio, Airtable, Box, Dropbox, Basecamp, Calendly, GitHub, Linear, QuickBooks, Shopify, Stripe, and more.

 The flow is now: pick a provider, click connect, authorize in the provider's own consent screen, done.
 No app registration inside your tenant.
 No tokens pasted into a form.
 No InfoSec review to get a basic integration into the hands of a builder.